 Criteo’s dynamic creative optimization solution is Real-time Creative Optimization (RTCO), patent-pending machine learning technology which uses real-time contextual awareness and behavioral data from 1.2B+ monthly active shoppers to select and optimize ad creative at a granular level for each individual shopper and context.

-RTCO is a component of Kinetic Design, which, together with advanced Predictive Bidding technology and powerful Product Recommendations, forms the Criteo Engine.
+RTCO is a component of DCO+, which, together with advanced Predictive Bidding technology and powerful Product Recommendations, forms the Criteo Engine.

 RTCO is fed by a machine-based brand framework which contains an advertiser’s brand guidelines, creative elements, and imagery.
 Once creative is selected and optimized for the shopper and context, the final ad is rendered in real-time to suit the device and available inventory.
 RTCO (and the Criteo Engine as a whole) benefits from continual growth of the Criteo Shopper Graph; the more data available, the better the predictions and optimizations that are made.